SiNGER: A Clearer Voice Distills Vision Transformers Further: Failure of ViTKD

 \section{Failure of ViTKD}

-In this section, we discuss the failure of ViTKD~\citep{kd-vitkd} in learning teacher representation.
+In this section, we discuss the failure of ViTKD~\citep{kd-vitkd} in learning the teacher representation.
 The core strategy behind ViTKD is masking and generation.
 Different from \oursname, ViTKD does not adaptively detect artifacts and randomly discards patches regardless of their semantic validity, and generates through convolution, utilizing learnable generative tokens.
 This ensures students learn artifact-free representation.
-However, it also makes the whole representation blurry, which is one of the expected trivial solutions to minimize the mean squared error of the generated features, resulting in a significantly degraded representation.
+However, it also results in a blurred representation, which is one of the expected trivial solutions to minimize the mean squared error of the generated features, resulting in a significantly degraded representation.

 As depicted in Figure~\ref{fig:qualitative_analysis}, ViTKD successfully mimics the teacher's representation in terms of cosine similarity, but fails in building the informatively structured feature map.
 This structural degradation makes the representation blurry, resulting in poor downstream task adaptation.